About the American Biomass Energy Association

 Biomass Portland, ME Office

-Bob is President and CEO of the American Biomass Energy Association with offices in Washington D.C. and Portland, Maine.
+Bob is Legal Advisor for American Biomass Energy Association with offices in Washington D.C. and Portland, Maine.
 Founded in 1999 as the Biomass Power Association, ABEA is the nation’s leading voice for biomass as a means for generating electricity, representing over 2,000 MW of installed capacity.
 ABEA members include independent energy producers doing business in over 20 states and contributing nearly $1 billion to the national economy.
 ABEA maintains an active lobbying presence in Washington and concentrates on federal tax and energy policy to promote the use of woody biomass for electricity use.

 Bob was formerly in business development with Wheelabrator Technologies, Inc., and practiced law in both the private and public sector, including three years as a federal prosecutor at the Department of Justice.